Wet Your Whistle at These Watering Holes Outside in Copenhagen

 Kvæsthusbroen, 1252 København

 Ofelia Plads has plenty going for it.
 A perfect place for a dip in the clean clear Copenhagen canal, bring your towel and plop right down.
 Luftkastellet offers a few beers on tap, chilled rosé and a selection of cocktails.
-Don’t worry the ubiquitous Aperol spritz is one of them.
+The ubiquitous Aperol spritz is always one of them.
 Food carts station themselves nearby to satisfy your tasties.
 From wood-fired pizza, to tacos to sliders and seafood.
 Ofelia Plads also sponsors events throughout the summer, like live music, dancing, kayak water polo competitions and more.
 Check their events page to see what’s on when.

 “When the sun is shining.”